confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

     EMIT CHANGES;
 ```

-With ksqlDB, you can view each section of the command as the construction of a different Event Processor:
+With ksqlDB, we can view each section of the command as the construction of a different Event Processor:

 * `CREATE STREAM` defines the new output [Event Stream](../event-stream/event-stream.md) that this application will produce [Events](../event/event.md) to.
 * `SELECT ...` is a mapping function, taking each input [Event](../event/event.md) and "cleaning" it as defined.
 In this example, this simply means upper casing the `location` field in each input reading.